 SJI International is one of three local international schools in Singapore (the other two are Hwa Chong International School and the Anglo-Chinese (International) School).
 These three local international schools are managed by the MOE, but they are privately funded and they have the freedom to set their own curricula and fees.
 While at least half of the students must be Singaporean, these schools tend to have a very international student community.

 The academic year runs from January to December, which is an advantage for parents with other children in the local education system.
-It means that students sit their IBDP in December, with results being published in January (or December from 2020).
+It means that students sit their IBDP in December, with results being published in December.
+However, parents need to consider if they relocated that their child may need to change from one academic year system to another.

-A local international school like SJI International appeals to expat students for many reasons: it is easier to get a place than at a local school; teaching combines the MOE and international curricula such as the IB programme and A Levels; fees are lower than many international schools; and academic standards are high.
+A local international school like SJI International appeals to expat students for many reasons: it is easier to get a place than at a local school; teaching combines the local Singapore with a UK curriculum and IB programme; fees are lower than many international schools; and academic standards are high.

 Read more: Local vs international schools in Singapore